-© COPYRIGHT INTERNATIONAL BUSINESS MACHINES CORPORATION, 2002.
+© COPYRIGHT INTERNATIONAL BUSINESS MACHINES CORPORATION, 2002, 2003.
 All rights reserved.

-Note to U.S. Government Users - Documentation related to restricted rights - Use, duplication or disclosure is subject to restrictions set forth in GSA ADP Schedule Contract with IBM Corp.
+Note to U.S. Government Users Restricted Rights - Use, duplication or disclosure restricted by GSA ADP Schedule Contract with IBM Corp.

 Trademarks

 The following terms are trademarks of International Business Machines Corporation in the United States, other countries, or both: